stepan-anokhin/dto-schema/README.md

   end
 end
 ```
-Each DTO definition provides `required` and `optional` method to declare DTO fields.
+Each DTO definition provides `required` and `optional` method to declare DTO attributes.

-In the example above schema defines `post` DTO with one optional and one required field.
+The schema above defines `post` DTO with optional attribute `body` and required attribute `title`.

 ### Validating data

-When DTO is defined schema will dynamically define a number of methods to use it.
+For each defined DTO schema provides a number of dynamically-generated methods to access it.
 For example if we define a `post` DTO as shown above, the schema will have the
 following methods:
 * `post` - to get the *post*-validator